KognitionAI/pilecv4j-opencv-packaging/README.md

 By default, the scripts here build the JNI shared library so that it's statically linked to the OpenCv binaries.
 That way the JNI library contains all of the other necessary object code so you don't need to manage a local install of the OpenCV binaries.

-Optionally, on Windows, you can simply `package.sh` the binary distribution downloaded and installed from the OpenCV website.
-The JNI library DLLs installed using OpenCV's Windows installers are already statically linked to the rest of OpenCv (at least this was my experience using 3.0.0 to the current release, 3.3.1).

 ## Buliding OpenCV `fromscratch.sh`

 `fromscratch.sh` should build OpenCV on Linux or Windows (as the name implies) completely from scratch.
 It will check out OpenCV, build and install your chosen version, and then run the packaging to install the artifacts into the local maven repository.
 The usage message is as follows:

 ```
-[GIT=/path/to/git/binary/git] [JAVA_HOME=/path/to/java/jdk/root] [MVN=/path/to/mvn/mvn] [CMAKE=/path/to/cmake/cmake] ./fromscratch.sh -v opencv-version [options]
+[GIT=/path/to/git/binary/git] [JAVA_HOME=/path/to/java/jdk/root] [MVN=/path/to/mvn/mvn] [CMAKE=/path/to/cmake/cmake] ./fromscratch.sh --opencv-version opencv-version --version version [options]

-    -v  opencv-version: This needs to be specified. e.g. "-v 3.4.2"
+    --opencv-version opencv-version: This needs to be specified. e.g. "--opencv-version 4.5.2"
+    --version version: This needs to be specified. e.g. "--version 1.0"
     --install-prefix|-i /path/to/install/opencv : Install opencv to the given path.

+  This checkout and build opencv then it will package it up so that it can be used from a self contained
+     java jar without any additional dependencies installed.
+The maven artifact created will be:
+             "ai.kognition.pilecv4j:opencv-(platform):(version)-opencv(opencv-version)[-cuda(cuda-version)]:jar"
+     a few examples:
+             "ai.kognition.pilecv4j:opencv-windows-x86_64:1.0-opencv4.5.2:jar"
+             "ai.kognition.pilecv4j:opencv-linux-x86_64:1.0-opencv4.5.2-cuda11.2:jar"
  Options:
     -w /path/to/workingDirectory: this is /tmp/opencv-working by default.
+The directory is created
+       and deleted as necessary.
     -jN: specify the number of threads to use when running make.
 If the cmake-generator is
        Visual Studio then this translates to /m option to "msbuild"
     -G cmake-generator: specifially specify the cmake generator to use.
 The default is chosen otherwise.